 As can be seen from the foregoing, there are four sib terms, following the world’s commonest sib term pattern in distinguishing eB, eZ, yB and yZ.
 However, once one talks of classificatory rather than close siblings, the pattern of sibling terminology changes, and there is a term imari ‘opposite-sex classificatory sibling or cross-cousin’.

 These examples show what appears to be an unshakeable consistency in the Nagovisi kinship system, organised around matrimoieties as the boundaries of semantic extension, and regular groupings-together across even-numbered generations.
 However, we should bear in mind Sapir’s famous dictum (Sapir 1921:39): ‘Unfortunately, or luckily, no language is tyrannically consistent.
 All grammars leak’.
 The chink in the Nagovisi system involves sibling-in-laws.
 Mama is not just eZ (same moiety) but also WeZ (opposite moiety), tata not just eB (same moiety) but also HeB (opposite moiety), and inalaman not just yB (same moiety) but also HyB (opposite moiety).
-Generalisation: sib terms can be extended to one’s sibling-in-laws, their opposite-moiety status notwithstanding.
+Generalisation: sibling terms can be extended to one’s sibling-in-laws, their opposite-moiety status notwithstanding.
 A possible hypothesis is that is an effect confined to address terms, where consanguineal terms are often hospitably extended to relevant affines (e.g. addressing one’s mother-in-law as ‘mother’ in many cultures); more work is needed on the pragmatics of kin term use in Nagovisi to determine whether this, or some other factor, lies behind the discrepancy.

 2.4 Nen and Komnzo